magmax/python-pluginloader/README.rst

 - Each plugin can be instanciated **several times**.
 - **Customizable filter** to select if a class should be loaded as a plugin.
 - **Sandboxed**: plugins cannot access the main program or other plugins by default, because they are loaded in isolated environments.
+- **Parameterizable context**: Sometimes you need to pass some classes, functions or variables preloaded to the plugins.
+It is possible and easy.

 Documentation